Interdisciplinary Collaborative Workshop Award

 The Interdisciplinary Collaborative Workshop (ICW) program is intended to spur new collaborations among scholars in CLA and beyond.
 It provides support to bring together faculty, staff, postdoctoral researchers, and graduate students from a variety of fields to intensively study a topic.

-ICWs are meant to convene scholars from within the college and beyond, and as such, proposed forms of workshops may include (but are not limited to) reading groups, seminars, symposia, conferences, or virtual centers.
+ICWs are meant to convene scholars from within the college and beyond, and as such, proposed forms of workshops may include (but are not limited to) reading groups, research projects, seminars, symposia, conferences, or virtual centers.

-The program originated in the college Roadmap process, an ongoing consultative process driven by students, staff, and faculty and our various publics.
+The program originated in the college Roadmap process, an ongoing consultative process that is driven by students, staff, and faculty and our various publics.
 ICWs are funded by the Joan Aldous Innovation Fund, in support of the College's Roadmap goal to generate new levels of innovative research through focused investment strategies.

 - After Janus: Worker Centers and the Future of Labor